 Health Benefits of Basil

 Basil is not only useful for many culinary dishes, but also for numerous medicinal purposes.
-Main basil traditional uses include:
+Main traditional uses of basil include:

 Relieving indigestion.
 The carminative properties of basil make it ideal for relieving flatulence and stomach discomfort.

 Healing gastric infections and food poisoning.
-Basil has numerous antimicrobial properties, which help relieve gastric issues, from gastritis to food poisoning.
+Basil has numerous antimicrobial properties, which help relieve digestive issues, such as gastroenteritis.

 In addition to its main health benefits, other medicinal actions of basil include: